XHFEM-FM

-XHFEM-FM is a radio station in Hermosillo, Sonora.
-Broadcasting on 99.5 FM, XHFEM is owned by Grupo ACIR and carries its Match pop format.
+XHFEM-FM is a radio station in Hermosillo, Sonora, Mexico.
+Broadcasting on 99.5 FM, XHFEM is owned by Grupo ACIR but operated by Bura Grupo Multimedia and carries a pop format known as BFM Best Pop.

 History

 XEYH-AM 1170 received its concession on March 23, 1988.
 It was owned by Proyección Radiofónica de Calidad, S.A. de C.V., a company of Juan José Espejo.
 By the early 2000s, the station had changed its callsign to XEFEM-AM under ACIR ownership.
 It migrated to FM in 2011.

-Match

 On December 26, 2019, Disney and ACIR announced they were mutually ending their relationship, which had covered twelve Mexican cities.
 Ten of the twelve Radio Disney stations, including XHFEM, were transitioned to ACIR's replacement pop format, Match.

+Grupo ACIR operated this station until January 2024, when it was sold to Bura Grupo Multimedia.
+Bura kept the format but rebranded it as BFM.